SolastaMods/SolastaUnfinishedBusiness/Documentation/Feats.md

 # 107. - Natural Fluidity [UB]

-You may use a WildShape form to restore a spent spell slot, up to the maximum of a 3rd level spell slot.
-Alternatively, you may spend a 3rd level or higher spell slot to regain up to 2 WildShape forms.
+You may use a Wild Shape form to restore a spent spell slot, up to the maximum of a 3rd level spell slot.
+Alternatively, you may spend a 3rd level or higher spell slot to regain up to 2 Wild Shape forms.
 You can use it once per long rest.

 # 108. - Old Tactics [UB]